-Note: The charger will not charge a battery if the cell temperature is below approximately 10 °C or above 40 °C.

-The battery should be left in the charger and the charger will begin to charge automatically when the cell temperature warms up or cools down.
+Note: The charger will not charge a battery if the cell temperature is below approximately 10 °C or above 40 °C. The battery should be left in the charger and the charger will begin to charge automatically when the cell temperature warms up or cools down.

-- Plug the charger (10) into any standard 230 Volts 50 Hz electrical outlet. - Slide the battery pack (8) into the charger as shown in fig. A1, A2.

-The LED (10a) will flash indicating that the battery is being charged.

-The completion of charge is indicated by the LED (10a) remaining on continuously.
+- Plug the charger into any standard 230 Volts 50 Hz electrical outlet. - Slide the battery pack into the charger as shown in fig. A. - The green LED will flash indicating that the battery is being charged. - The completion of charge is indicated by the green LED remaining on continuously.
 The pack is fully charged and may be used at this time or left on the charger.

 Warning! fire Hazard.
-When removing the battery from the charger, be sure to unplug the charger from the outlet first, then remove the battery from the charger.
+When disconnecting the charger from the tool, be sure to unplug the charger from the outlet first, then disconnect the charger cord from the tool.